Zerah2/lw-briefsweekly/LF- template.md

 Above all, remember that your ultimate “duty of care” is to yourself.

-#### Conclusion.
-6 mins

-A good work-life balance can increase productivity, create a happier work environment and increase your overall health.
+In conclusion, a good work-life balance can increase productivity, create a happier work environment and increase your overall health.

 Work-life balance doesn’t happen on a snap of a finger.
 It’s a process that will change with your priorities.